MdShoaib31/Spotify-Data-Analysis-using-SQL/README.md

 from spotify
 where stream > 1000000000;
 ```
-2.List all albums along with their respective artists.
+2. List all albums along with their respective artists.
 ```
 select distinct album, artist
 from spotify